elephantscale/es-training-new/course-outlines/AI/machine-learning-and-ai-with-python.md

 * Chatbot
   * How to use an AI to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.
 * Labs: Prompt-Engineering

+### Semantic Search

+* Organize your private documents for the implementation and break them into meaningful fragments for storing in the semantic search engine
+* Semantic search
+* Retrieval Augmented Generation (RAG)
+* Recommender systems
+* Hybrid search
+* Facial similarity search
+* Anomaly detection
+* Lab: LLM with Semantic Search

+### LangChain, glue to put it together
+* Models, prompts, and parsers
+* Memory
+* Chains
+* Q&A
+* Evaluation
+* Conversational bot
+  * Lab: Langchain
+  * Lab: Functions-Tool-Agents-Langchain

+### Architecture, testing, and continuous improvements
+* Overview of Amazon, Azure, and Google clouds
+* Evaluating and debugging Generative AI
+* Practical examples and demos

+### Practical use cases
+* How to make sure your data stays private and under your control
+* Preparing reports for executives
+  * Lab: Build-database-agents
+* Customer service implementation with AI
+  * Lab: Serverless-LLM-Bedrock
+  * Lab: Agentic-on-Bedrock